Policy Forum for Wales

 • adapting qualifications to effectively measure student performance and knowledge - making assessment fluid and flexible - assessing the knowledge, skills and experiences contained within qualifications

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the CMA; DfE; Education Scotland; Senedd Research; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues in the presence of key policy officials who attended from the Welsh Government; CMA; DfE; Senedd Research; IfATE; Department of Education, NI; Education Scotland; DfE, NI; and DAERA, NI.